Federal Inmate Population is now 206,609 people.

 VA Disability Compensation?

 Your monthly payment will be reduced beginning with the 61st day of your imprisonment for a felony.
-If your payment before you went to prison was $218 or more, your new payment amount will be $112.
-If you were getting $112 before you were imprisoned, your new payment will be $56.
+If your payment before you went to prison was greater than the 10% rate, your new payment amount will be at the 10% rate.
+If you were getting the 10% rate before you were imprisoned, your new payment will be half the 10% rate.
 Compensation benefits are not reduced if imprisoned for a misdemeanor.

 VA Disability Pension?